Gift Tax Returns

 According to the IRS, “The general rule is that any gift is a taxable gift.”
 That said, as with many rules, there are exceptions that must be considered when filing a gift tax return.
 Typically, a gift tax return is required when you have made or received cash, fractional interests in real property (i.e., your house, business and the physical property each is on) and business interests that you are not required to pay back.
 There are, however, exclusions to be considered when filing.
 For example, did you know that there is a generation-skipping transfer tax on gifts to minors?
 It is generally triggered when grandparents transfer gifts to grandchildren or great-grandchildren, skipping generations in between.

 There are many other exclusions to gift taxes that may apply to your particular circumstances.
 The most common exclusions include:

 - Gifts to spouses

 - Gifts of funds under the yearly exclusion amount

 - Certain transfers to minors

 - Some educational, political, charitable and medical transfers

-If a gift is not subject to federal gift tax, then no gift tax return needs to be filed.
-However, you may be able to reap benefits from filing a gift tax return even when is not required by the IRS.
-Our professional tax attorney can help you identify any exclusions to your gift tax return as well as advise you on whether or not to file one at all.
+If a gift is not subject to federal gift tax, then no gift tax return must be filed.
+However, you may be able to reap benefits from filing a gift tax return even when it is not required by the IRS.
+Our professional tax attorney can help you identify any exclusions to your gift tax return as well as advise you on whether to file one at all.

 Since the lifetime exemption amount is subject to change, and often does, the best way to ensure that your gift plan and/or tax return maintains its legality is to hire a certified gift tax lawyer.
-He or she can utilize resources to ensure that you do not exceed — or are ever in danger of exceeding — this amount.
+He or she can use resources to ensure that you are ever in danger of exceeding this amount.